Tuesday, December 31, 2019

 We of course have conflated Saint Nicholas with major gift giving (which might explain the children, merchants and pawnbrokers; possibly the repentant thieves, too), via the Dutch version of his name, Sinterklaas.
 And today is the day (instead of the 25th) when children in a number of countries get their gifts (if they’ve been good; if they’ve been naughty, they get coal or switches, depending on the local custom; you might even be eaten by a giant cat).

 To honor the good bishop, we’re having the “Little Saint Nick”.
-I must confess that I don’t find this the best example of the Beach Boys’ ouvre, but I just feel like changing it up this year.
+I must confess that I don’t find this the best example of the Beach Boys’ oeuvre, but I just feel like changing it up this year.